 One of the many advantages associated with the IRA is that there is a penalty exemption when you use money withdrawn to help with the purchase of your first home.
 The rules are different, depending on whether you have a Roth IRA or a Traditional IRA:

-With a Roth IRA, you can withdraw your contributions to the account at any time, for any reason, without paying the 10% penalty for early (prior to age 59 1/2) withdrawals or paying taxes.
-This means that you can withdraw money you have contributed for your down payment without being penalized.
+With a Roth IRA, you can withdraw your contributions to the account at any time, for any reason, without paying the 10% penalty for early (before age 59 1/2) withdrawals or paying taxes.
+This means that you can withdraw the money you have contributed for your down payment without being penalized.
 If you have had your Roth IRA for at least five years, you can take out $10,000 in earnings without tax or penalty — but it has to be for your first house.

 With the Traditional IRA, you can withdraw up to $10,000 to use for a down payment on your first home without the 10% early withdrawal penalty.
 However, you still need to pay income taxes on the amount you withdraw.
 This is true for SEP and SIMPLE IRAs as well.
 You do need to use the money within 120 days to purchase your home, though, or you will be hit with the penalty.